zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

 <copy>info all</copy>
 ````

-**Step 12:** Also take a look at the Kafka schema files created by GG, it’s created in the ./dirdef directory in the GG Home for Hadoop:
+3. Also take a look at the Kafka schema files created by GG, it’s created in the ./dirdef directory in the GG Home for Hadoop:

 ![](./images/e12.png " ")